 Simulations are great for embedding previously taught skills and allow your trainees to get a real feel of how different skills can come together to address a situation.
-By meshing skills together in this way, learning retention is an attainable goal.
+By meshing skills together in this way, knowledge retention is an attainable goal.

-6) Apply the learning to the real world
+6. Apply learning to the real world

 The more abstract a concept is, the harder it is to keep it in mind.
 That’s because we find it harder to memorize things that seem to be unrelated or irrelevant to our environment or needs.

 It’s useful to create learning units that are directly applicable to your trainees’ working lives.
-That way, they’ll see how what the training will have an impact on what they do and learning retention is far more likely.
+That way, they’ll see how training will have an impact on what they do and learning retention is far more likely.
 You can boost this and create active participants by getting learners to discover the usefulness of the concepts they are studying for themselves.